miqoas/OtterKeys/README.md

 ![usage](.github/command-new-byte.png)

-The default output format is a hex-formatted string.
+The default output format is a base64 formatted string.

 ## Recovering a public key